Paris: High and Late Middle Ages to Louis XIV

 By the end of the 12th century, Paris had become the political, economic, religious, and cultural capital of France.
 Maurice de Sully, bishop of Paris, started the construction of the Notre Dame Cathedral in 1163, and was completed after 182 years.
 After the marshland between the river Seine and from around the 10th century, Paris's cultural centre began to move to the Right Bank.
 In 1137, a new city marketplace (today's Les Halles) replaced the two smaller ones on the Île de la Cité and Place de Grève (Place de l'Hôtel de Ville).
 The latter location housed the headquarters of Paris's river trade corporation.
 This organisation later became, unofficially (although formally in later years), Paris's first municipal government.

 In the late 12th century, Philip Augustus extended the Louvre fortress to defend the city against river invasions from the west, gave the city its first walls between 1190 and 1215, rebuilt its bridges to either side of its central island, and paved its main thoroughfares.
-In 1190, he transformed Paris's former cathedral school into a student-teacher corporation that would become the University of Paris and would draw students from all of Europe.
+In 1190, he transformed Paris's former cathedral school into a student-teacher corporation that became the University of Paris and drew students from all of Europe.

 With 200,000 inhabitants in 1328, Paris, then already the capital of France, was the most populous city of Europe.
 By comparison, London in 1300 had 80,000 inhabitants.
+Around 1340 the city had between 250,000 and 300,000 inhabitants.
 By the early fourteenth century, so much filth had collected inside urban Europe that French and Italian cities were naming streets after human waste.
 In medieval Paris, several street names were inspired by merde, the French word for "shit".